sftpgo/docs/docs/dynamic-user-mod.md

 - an empty string (or no response at all) if the user should not be created/updated
 - or the SFTPGo user, JSON serialized, if you want to create or update the given user

+The response must carry the login username: it creates or updates that account and the login continues with it.
+Mapping several login names onto a single account is a feature of [external authentication](external-auth.md).

 Any output of the program on its standard error will be recorded in the SFTPGo logs with sender `pre_login_hook` and level `warn`.

 If the hook is an HTTP URL then it will be invoked as HTTP POST.
 The login method, the used protocol and the ip address of the user trying to login are added to the query string, for example `<http_url>?login_method=password&ip=1.2.3.4&protocol=SSH`.